 Track Your Progress With Analytics Tools

 Tools such as Facebook Insights and Instagram Analytics can help you see how well your social media promotions are working.
-These tools can tell you things like how many views each of your posts attracts, and how many of those visitors clicked through to see your online portfolio.
+These tools can tell you things like how many views each of your posts attract, and how many of those visitors clicked through to see your online portfolio.

 While the tools that are built into Facebook and Instagram provide enough info to get started, when you’re ready, there are many third-party analytics tools that go further.
-(Be sure to check out our list of the best analytics tools for Instagram!)

 Be Inspired By Your Fellow Artists Online